 These days a lot of backpacks come with a 10-20 litre detachable day bag.
 Pretty good idea for when you need a small bag for treks or excursions.
 I’ve found it useful to have my own day pack in addition to the one that comes with my backpack.
 If you’re looking for the best day pack check out our Top Day Packs list for recommendations.
 I personally use a Berghaus Freeflow as it has a fixed curve back that allows air flow.
 Great for hot climates!

-Do I need a backpack with wheels?
+Do I need a rucksack or backpack with wheels?
 Are wheeled backpacks necessary?

 I am personally against wheels.
 I think it is part of the backpacking experience to lug around my 22kg backpack.
 (I have no idea how it got so heavy.
 When I left Heathrow it was 14kg).
 Let’s be serious though.
 Wheels are a good idea in principle.
 Sure they take a load off but they also can add an extra 2 or 3kg of weight to your backpack.
 If you are taking cheap internal flights, Air Asia for example, you will be eating into your weight limit and risk having to pay extra.
 However, if you are going somewhere ‘western’ where there will be nice pavements and flat roads a backpack with wheels might not be a bad idea.
 The Berghaus Jalan does largest capacity bags that come with wheels (65+15 for women and 70+15 for men).